krb5/krb5/doc/admin/advanced/retiring-des.rst

     As before, the KDC process must be restarted for this change to take effect.
-It is best practice to update kdc.conf on all KDCs, not just the master, to avoid unpleasant surprises should the master fail and a slave need to be promoted.
+It is best practice to update kdc.conf on all KDCs, not just the master, to avoid unpleasant surprises should the master fail and a replica need to be promoted.

 It is now appropriate to remove the legacy single-DES key from the ``krbtgt/REALM`` entry: